HD Wallets

 What if we want an extended private key to create child private keys and public keys, but also want a corresponding extended public key for it that can generate the same child public keys?

-In other words, how can we generate public keys away from the private keys?
+In other words, how can we generate public keys without the private keys?

 1. Extended Public Key